learningsimulator/learningsimulator/joss_manuscript/paper.md

 # Statement of need

-The wide range of application areas of AL has given rise to a need for a general simulation software for simulating AL mechanisms.
+The wide range of application areas of AL has given rise to a need for a general simulation software for simulating different AL mechanisms.
+The aim of our software is to fulfil this need.
 The fast development of computing power has drastically improved the possibility for this type of simulations.
-The aim of our software is to fulfil this need.

 The main advantage of our software lies in its flexibility.
 It is designed with \autoref{fig:system-fig}
-in mind, seeing the system being simulated as two interacting dynamical systems, making it useful in the different application areas where associative learning plays a role.
+in mind, seeing the system being simulated as two interacting dynamical systems, making it generally applicable to the different areas where associative learning plays a role.

-Apart from its flexibility, `Learning Simulator`'s simple scripting language provides a way to easily investigate the properties of different learning mechanisms and the effects of varying simulation parameters, such as exploration, learning rate coefficients, initial state variable values, number of trials, etc.
+Apart from its flexibility, `Learning Simulator`'s simple scripting language provides a way to easily investigate the properties of different learning mechanisms and the effects of varying their properties, such as exploration, learning rate coefficients, initial state variable values, etc.

 Another strength of `Learning Simulator` lies in the simplicity to specify even complex environments with which the subject interacts.
 The scripting language has been